lucylow/OnboardIQ/MULESOFT_MCP_INTEGRATION.md

 ## Conclusion

-The MuleSoft MCP integration provides a robust foundation for AI-powered automation and orchestration in the OnboardIQ platform.
-By implementing the MCP protocol, we enable seamless communication between AI agents and MuleSoft APIs, creating a powerful ecosystem for intelligent business process automation.
+The Integration Platform MCP integration provides a robust foundation for AI-powered automation and orchestration in the OnboardIQ platform.
+By implementing the MCP protocol, we enable seamless communication between AI agents and Integration Platform APIs, creating a powerful ecosystem for intelligent business process automation.

 The implementation includes comprehensive monitoring, security features, and a user-friendly dashboard for managing the entire system.
 This integration positions OnboardIQ as a cutting-edge solution for AI-powered customer onboarding and security management.